techiescamp/cka-certification-guide/README.md

 ## Organized Kubernetes & CKA Learning

-If you Looking for an organized way to learn Kubernetes and prepare for the CKA exam?
+If you Looking for an organized way to learn Kubernetes and prepare for the CKA exam with practice questions?

 > Check out our [Complete CKA Certification Course](https://courses.devopscube.com/p/cka-complete-prep-course-practice-tests).